 When your fishing colder waters than usual for catfish, technique number 1 is going to be targeting deep waters and using shad or other cut baits.

-You can even use drifting methods to increase the probability of a strike.
+You can even try drifting fishing for carp to increase the probability of a strike.

 Drifting isn’t 100% necessary, but it could help.